 Freezing corn off the cob is actually really easy!
 With this recipe, you don’t even need to know how to blanch corn because thank goodness that isn’t one of the steps!

-STEP 1: Husk corn.
-Clean the cobs to remove any silk that’s stuck on.
+Step 1: Husk corn.
+Clean the cobs to remove any silk that’s stuck on them.

-STEP 4: Bring to a gentle boil.
-Simmer 10 minutes.
+Step 4: Bring to a gentle boil.
+Simmer for 10 minutes.

 Tips on how to freeze corn off the cob